"...deals the cards to find the answer

 I worked on understanding how a community of four co-occuring canids (golden jackal, Indian fox, desert fox, and domestic dog) partitioned space, time, habitat, and diet in an arid landscape.
 This was one of the first studies designed to study multiple species simultaneously, with an emphasis on incorporating species interactions.

 This project was funded by the National Centre for Biological Sciences (NCBS), Wildlife Conservation Society (WCS) - India, Department of Science and Technology (DST) - Government of India, and Research and Monitoring in the Banni LandscapE (RAMBLE) Fellowship through the Thakar Jaikrishna Indraji Research Fund.

-I am working on reviewing existing methods for studying communities including multi-species occupancy models (MSOMs) as well as coming up with best practices and frameworks for modeling communities, in a shift from studies focusing on single species.
+I reviewed existing methods for studying communities including multi-species occupancy models (MSOMs) as well as coming up with best practices and frameworks for modeling communities, in a shift from studies focusing on single species.

-- Kadambari Devarajan & Toni Lyn Morelli (2019), "Multi-species Occupancy Models: Review, Roadmap, and Recommendations", in review.
+Kadambari Devarajan, Toni Lyn Morelli, & Simone Tenan (2020), "Multi-species Occupancy Models - Review, Roadmap, and Recommendations", Ecography.

 Field site: NCBS, Bengaluru and IIT Madras, Chennai (India)

 I worked on a term paper for an invertebrate ecology course on the factors influencing the structure and arrangement of weaver ant nests in trees.
 With encouragement from the course instructor, I was able to convert an assignment into a journal publication.